drfleming0227/Redfish-Tools/doc-generator/README-content-supplement-configuration-file.md

 ### property_description_overrides

-**Data type:** Dictionary
+Dictionary.
 Maps property names to strings that replace the descriptions of the named properties.

 ### property_fulldescription_overrides

-**Data type:** Dictionary
+Dictionary.
 Maps property names to strings that replace the descriptions of the named properties.
-These replacements are <i>full</i> in that the doc generator omits any additional information that it normally appends, like a reference to the definition of the property in another schema.
+These replacements are *full* in that the doc generator omits any additional information that it normally appends, like a reference to the definition of the property in another schema.

 ### schema_link_replacements

-**Data type:** Dictionary
+Dictionary.
 Maps reference URIs to replacement URIs.
 The match type is full or partial.
 Replaces one link with another link.
 The dictionary structure is:

 ```json
 "schema_link_replacements": {